perezcr/natours/README.md

 ##### Document Middleware
 Middleware that can act on the currently processed document.
 In document middleware functions, **this** refers to the document.
 Runs before **save()** and **create()** (NOT in **insertMany()**).

+##### Query Middleware
+Allow run functions before or after that a query is executed.